Figuring out what your blood sugar should be, as well as what is considered “normal,” can be confusing, especially if you have diabetes.

 • Blood sugar and A1c goals for people who have diabetes are different than those for people who don’t have diabetes.

-• If you have diabetes, it’s important to discuss your blood sugar and A1c goals with your healthcare provider, as the general blood sugar and A1c goals may not be appropriate for you, especially if you are older, are pregnant, or have frequent hypoglycemia or hypoglycemia unawareness.
+• If you have diabetes, it’s important to discuss your blood sugar and A1c goals with your healthcare provider, as target blood sugar and A1c goals may differ, especially if you are older, are pregnant, or have frequent hypoglycemia or hypoglycemia unawareness.

 • Keeping your blood sugars and A1c levels within your target range as often as possible will help lower the risk of both short-term and long-term complications.